lbinan/gcp_merlin/README.md

 1. Upload data to Google bucket
 2. Create Filestore fileshare instance
 3. Deploy cluster
+4. SSH into VM
-4. Install software on VM
+5. Install software on VM
-5. Prepare to run MERlin
+6. Prepare to run MERlin
-6. Run MERlin
+7. Run MERlin
-7. Analyze results, either on UGER or GCP VM instance
+8. Analyze results, either on UGER or GCP VM instance
-8. Move output from mounted fileshare to Google bucket
+9. Move output from mounted fileshare to Google bucket

 # 1. Storage on Google Bucket practices
 In gs://merlintest/test2, there is a dataset currently labelled data_for_Peter with 7 or 8 FOVs that you can run with the test_parameters given in the GitHub.